MissStrong/ICD2O/Notes/Unit 1/Note 14 - Scope.md

 }
 ```

 The keyword for declaring a variable with function scope is `var`, which is short for "variable".
 When we look at other people's JavaScript code online, we will likely see the keyword `var` a lot.
-It's actually an outdated keyword as of 2015 and now the preferred keyword is `let`.
+It's actually an outdated keyword as of 2015 and now the preferred keyword is `let` since it's uncommon to want a variable with function scope as opposed to block scope.

 An interesting result of using function scope is that we can use variable before we declare them.
 However, this is usually undesired behaviour (if we wanted to use the variale earlier, we would just declare them earlier).
 If you're curious about how this works, it's because `var` variables are **hoisted** (you can look up what this means if you're curious).